Hollenbeck Bike Lanes

 -

-Dedicate lanes just to cars so they won't be stuck behind cyclists or need to veer into oncoming traffic to pass cyclists.
+Dedicate lanes just to cars so they won't be stuck behind cyclists or need to swerve into oncoming traffic to pass cyclists.

 -